Nadine2016/knative/batch-tutorial.md

 ### Creating a job definition with the CLI
 {: #batch-jobdef-cli}

-**Before you begin**:
+Before you begin:

 * [Create and work with a project](/docs/knative?topic=knative-manage-project)
 * Set up your [Coligo](/docs/knative?topic=knative-kn-install-cli) environment

 To create a job definition with the CLI, run the `ibmcloud coligo jobdef create` command.
 This command requires a name and an image and also allows other optional arguments.

 The following example creates a job definition named `testjobdef` that uses the container image `ibmcom/testjob` and assigns 128 MB as memory and 1 CPU to the container.

 ```
 ibmcloud coligo jobdef create --image ibmcom/testjob --name testjobdef --memory 128M --cpu 1
 ```
 {: pre}

 <table>
    <caption>jobdef create components</caption>